 Music, Migration and Mobility is led by the RCM’s Norbert Meyn, who curated the 'Singing a Song in a Foreign Land' project at the RCM and has explored the theme of music and migration with his professional Ensemble ÉMIGRÉ, with co-investigators Peter Adey, Professor of Human Geography at Royal Holloway, University of London and Nils Grosch, Professor of Music History at Salzburg University.
 Project partners include Glyndebourne, the German Historical Institute (GHI), the Migration Museum Project, Senate House Library, the Austrian Cultural Forum London, the Leo Baeck Institute and the Manx Museum.
 The project will involve RCM students and staff as performers, coaches and music editors.

-The project’s outcomes will include an online resource featuring interactive story maps, biographies, recordings and oral history interviews, free to download music editions, peer-reviewed articles and data sets as well as a series of concerts and an international conference hosted by the RCM and the GHI.
+The project’s outcomes include an online resource which will feature interactive story maps, biographies, recordings and oral history interviews, free to download music editions, peer-reviewed articles and data sets as well as a series of concerts and an international conference hosted by the RCM and the GHI.